20 Raiders of Liez

 The gritty sand on their boots made noise once they reached the cobblestone path.
 Following the lead, they walked on the grass to knock off as much sand as they could.

 On this side of the pier, they could see a second warehouse behind the first.
-Both had doors on the east.
-Neither one had windows, which would help them once they entered inside.
+Both had doors on the eastside.
+They were log buildings, long and narrow, framed with timber posts.
+The solid construction without windows would keep them undetected once they entered inside.

-Once everyone entered the warehouse, he slid the door shut.
-Whatever light came in was gone, as the warehouse turned dark.
+He slid the door shut once everyone was inside, plunging the space into darkness.
 One team member carried candles, parchment paper, and a flint.
 Josah could see an occasional spark as a knife struck the rock.

 Conall walked over to a pine box and tugged at the lid, but nails held it in place.
 Painted letters on the side read “SPEARS.”
 He signaled Josah over.

 Taking measured steps, everyone disbursed across the warehouse.
-Double stacks of boxes seemed to indicate the contents inside were the same.
-It didn’t take long before team members stood by the marked crates and raised their candles.
+Double stacks of boxes seemed to imply that the contents inside were the same.
+It didn’t take long before team members stood by marked crates and raised their candles.

-Josah could only take one box per longboat, so he must be selective.
+Josah could only take one box per longboat, so he had one opportunity to choose well.
 Two crewmen stood by a crate of swords.
 He motioned them to carry it to the door.

 “Don’t block the way out,” he whispered.
 “Then grab the box of spears in front and put it next in line.”